darinz/DL/01_Math/12_optimization_techniques.md

 - Optimization is central to deep learning.
 - Gradient descent and its variants are the workhorses of model training.
 - Understanding these methods helps you tune, debug, and improve deep learning models.

+> **Summary:** Mastering optimization techniques is essential for building and training effective deep learning models!

 **Further Reading:**
 - [Gradient Descent (Wikipedia)](https://en.wikipedia.org/wiki/Gradient_descent)